 As a result of the investments denominated in USD, the Trust has exposure to foreign currency exchange rate risk.
-The Trust purchases forward exchange rate contracts to match expected distributions and expenditures in Canadian dollars on a rolling 12 month basis and also for a portion of the expected distributions and expenditures in Canadian dollars on a rolling 12 to 24 month basis (total current notional value of US\$37.5 million for next 24 months).
-As at December 31, 2020, if the US foreign exchange rate had been \$0.01 lower with all other variables held constant, earnings for the year would have been approximately \$0.2 million higher.
-An equal and opposite impact would have occurred to earnings had foreign exchange rates been \$0.01 higher.
+The Trust purchases forward exchange rate contracts to match expected distributions and expenditures in Canadian dollars on a rolling 12 month basis and also for a portion of the expected distributions and expenditures in Canadian dollars on a rolling 12 to 24 month basis (total current notional value of US\$51.9 million for next 24 months).

-4. Financial Risk Management Overview (continued):
+4. Financial risk management overview (continued):

-Additionally, the Trust has US dollar subsidiaries and loans in US dollars (external senior debt, intercompany and with Federal Resources) that are translated at each balance sheet date with an unrealized foreign exchange gain or loss recorded in earnings.
-As at December 31, 2020, if the US foreign exchange rate had been \$0.01 lower with all other variables held constant, earnings for the year would have been approximately \$2.1 million lower due to lower net income from US subsidiaries, a larger unrealized loss on loans to subsidiaries and Federal Resources, partially offset by a higher unrealized gain on USD denominated external debt and unrealized gain on foreign exchange contracts.
+Additionally, the Trust has US dollar subsidiaries and loans in US dollars (external senior debt and intercompany) that are translated at each balance sheet date with an unrealized foreign exchange gain or loss recorded in earnings.

+As at December 31, 2021, if the US foreign exchange rate had been \$0.01 lower with all other variables held constant, earnings for the year would have been approximately \$3.7 million lower due to lower net income from US subsidiaries, a larger unrealized loss on loans to subsidiaries and a reduction to the unrealized gain on forward exchange rate contracts, partially offset by a higher unrealized gain on USD denominated external senior debt and a reduction to finance costs related to the interest expense on the USD denominated external senior debt.